ejreyes17/cecs-378-lab-symmetric-crypto/README.md

 ## Deliverables

 Submit your source code to Github Classroom along with the decrypted phrases.
-Your submission must follow the following rules, else *I will not grade it and you will receive a zero for the submission*
+Your submission must follow the following rules, else *I will not grade it and you will receive a zero for the submission*:

 * Do not use compression on your files
 * Make sure that all significant code is *commented* with your own explanations